We Can Guide You Through the Steps of FINRA Arbitration.

 If the parties do not reach a settlement, the case will go to a hearing.
 Each party’s legal counsel will present evidence and arguments during the hearing.
 Types of evidence presented in FINRA arbitration hearings can include documentary evidence (i.e., written communications and account statements) and witness testimony.
 Both fact witnesses and expert witnesses are permitted.
 Fact witnesses can testify to their personal knowledge of specific events, while expert witnesses may provide testimony regarding how investment products work, market conditions, and other technical matters.

 After the hearing, the arbitrator (or arbitrators) will consider the relevant facts and law, render a decision, and issue an award if warranted.
 Arbitrators typically render their decisions within 30 days.
 If the arbitrators issue an award, the brokerage firm or broker must pay within 30 days of the decision unless it files a motion to vacate the award.
+Reach out to us if you have any questions about the FINRA stock fraud arbitration process.

 Contact Kurta Law for a Free and Confidential Consultation